Has Someone Stolen Your Identity?

 You Need To Find An Attorney You Trust

-With over three decades of tax law experience and hundreds of prior successful cases, The Gartzman Law Firm, P.C., is here to offer you guidance and advocacy during complicated legal issues involving the tax code.
+With over three decades of tax law experience and hundreds of prior successful cases, The Gartzman Law Firm, P.C., in Atlanta is here to offer you guidance and advocacy during complicated legal issues involving the tax code.
 We are prepared to help you regain stability and your identity.
-Send us an email today, or call our office at 770-939-7710 to speak with our tax attorney.
+Send us an email today, or call our office at 770-695-7337 to speak with our tax attorney.